Chapter 6:

 “Morning…”, I uttered to the nothingness that surrounded me.

-I reenacted my morning routine, right up to the moment I went downstairs, now wearing my black school uniform and backpack in hand.
-I started getting breakfast ready, first making the coffee.
 Pot.
 Tap water.
 Stove.
 Burner, on.
 Coffee dripper, in the cupboard.
 Ground coffee, in the other cupboard.
 Paper filter.
 Combine.
 A veritable production line was set up on top of my personal mug.
 A pinch of salt to decrease the bitterness and two pinches of cinnamon for the added aroma.
 Then it was time for the bread.
 Bread, butter, put it on the frying pan.
 Let it brown.
 Meanwhile, the water for the coffee had boiled.
 Brew the coffee.
 Serve it at the table.
 Back to the frying pan, serve the contents on a plate.
 Bread is crunchy, as it should be.
 It was far, very far, from being a balanced and nutritious breakfast.
 It was, however, what my very limited patience had allowed me to do at that moment.
-I'm famously grumpy in the mornings, according to the family.
+I was the worst of us in the mornings, according to the family.

-Instead, a little sister with messy hair walked in, dressed in her school uniform with the buttons buttoned in the wrong spots, rubbing her eyes because she was so sleepy.
+Instead, a little sister with messy hair walked in, dressed in her school uniform with the buttons buttoned in the wrong spots, still rubbing her eyes because she was so sleepy.
 A by-the-book shirtlop.
 As soon as she stepped on the final step of the staircase, I moved out of breakfast preparation in order to help her out.

 After properly combing Yukina's hair to societally acceptable levels, I prepared an exact replica of the breakfast from before, this time for my own consumption.
-I realized, when I finally sat down at the table, that we had both been silent that whole time.
+I then realized, when I finally sat down at the table, that we had both been silent that whole time.
 Ah, mornings.
 Nothing to love about them.
 And I'm sure she would agree.

 “Morning, Yuki”, I grumbled.